 On December 19, 1979, Lt.
 General James P. Mullins, 15th Air Force Commander, delivered an address at the dedication ceremony for the new March Air Force Base Museum.
-The new museum was initially housed in the March Air Force Base's 1930-vintage base theater (shown here) located just north of the base's parade ground.
-There, the museum's 2000 square foot main exhibit area was filled with photographs depicting the history of the base from its founding in 1918.
-An aircraft park, to feature aircraft that once flew from March, was also established near the main gate at Cactus and Graham.
+The new museum was initially housed in the 1930 Base theater (shown here), located just north of the Base's parade ground.

+The museum's 2,000 square foot main exhibit area was filled with photographs, models and paintings depicting military aviation and the history of March Air Force Base (AFB) from its founding in 1918.
+An aircraft park, to feature aircraft that once flew from March, was established near the main gate at Cactus and Graham.
 "It's important to capture the essence of our past and to portray and illustrate the history of March Field." said Major Brian Daly, the museum's first director.

 In 1980 three important museum events occurred:

-1) The March Field Museum was officially recognized as an Air Force Facility in March 1980.
+1) The March Field Museum was officially recognized as an Air Force Facility in March.

 2) The non-profit March Field Museum Foundation was established in May.